BinyuHuang-nju/zab-tla/README.md

 ## Differences from paper

 ### Issue 1 Line: 196, Action: Election
 In *Step l.1.1* and *Step l.2.2* in paper, a prospective leader will not perform the next action until receiving a quorum of followers.
 It obviously affects availability.
 We think the leader itself should be a member of the quorum.
-So, when we reset variables *cepochRecv* and *ackldRecv* in the action *Election*, we initialize these sets with adding leader ID to the sets.
+So, when we reset variables *cepochRecv*, *ackeRecv* and *ackldRecv* in the action *Election*, we initialize these sets with adding leader ID to the sets.
 In addition, according to *Step l.1.1* in paper, we know that the prospective leader determines its *cluster*(*Q* in paper) is based on information from *CEPOCH* received.
 So, Q is a set not satisfying the property of quorum in the initial stage of Phase 1(*Discovery*), which may trigger action *LeaderTimeout* to perform a new round of election.
 For this reason, we initialize *Q* in action *Election*, so that *Q* maintains the property of quorum anytime in this round.

 ### Issue 2 Line: 417, Action: LeaderHandleACKE; Line: 442, Action: LeaderDiscovery2Sync1